thiagorowof/thiagorowof/README.md

 Passionate about music and ballroom dancing.

-I am currently working as Informata's front-end team manager.
+I am currently working as Informata's front-end team manager and i'm also a M.Sc.
+Student at PPGEC/UPE (computer engineering).

 ## :phone: Information